-The three primary elements of our executive compensation programs are: (1) base salary, (2) annual cash bonus opportunities, and (3) long-term incentives in the form of equity awards, as described below:
+The three primary elements of our executive compensation programs are: (1) base salary, (2) annual cash bonus opportunities, and (3) long-term incentives in the form of equity awards, as described below.
+Additionally during the year ended December 31, 2023, we utilized non-recurring retention bonuses.

 Compensation Element What This Element Rewards Purpose and Key Features of Element Base salary Individual performance, level of experience, expected future performance and contributions.
 Provides competitive level of fixed compensation determined by the market value of the position, with actual base salaries established based on the facts and circumstances of each executive officer and each individual position.
-Annual cash bonuses Achievement of pre-established corporate and individual performance objectives (for 2022, focused on the advancement of our pipeline, corporate strategy and business development, culture and engagement, and the company's financials, as well as individual contributions and management objectives).
+Annual cash bonuses Achievement of pre-established corporate and individual performance objectives (for 2023, focused on the advancement of our pipeline, corporate strategy and business development, culture and engagement, and the company's financials, as well as management objectives).
 Motivate executive officers to achieve certain corporate objectives and drive the company's value.
 Generally, performance levels are established to incent our executive officers to achieve or exceed performance objectives.
-For 2022, payouts for corporate performance objectives were not weighted individually, and the Compensation Committee had discretion to determine payouts based on overall achievement of the corporate goals as a group, taking into account overachievement on certain objectives, if applicable.
+For 2023, payouts for corporate performance objectives were not weighted individually, and the Compensation Committee had discretion to determine payouts based on overall achievement of the corporate goals as a group, taking into account overachievement on certain objectives, if applicable.
 Payouts for individual performance objectives could range from 0% to an undetermined percentage.
+Retention bonuses Maintain a stable management team and retain key Company talent through short-term market volatility and changes in corporate strategy.
+Designed to stabilize the executive leadership team and reduce the possibility of turnover.
+These non-recurring retention bonuses awarded during the year ended December 31, 2023 were subject to repayment in the event the award recipient resigned other than for "Good Reason" or was earlier terminated by the Board of Directors prior to March 31, 2024 (in the cases of Drs.
+Traber and Johnston) or June 30, 2024 (in the cases of Dr. Brunn and Mr. Davis).
 Long-term incentives/equity awards Achievement of corporate and individual performance objectives designed to enhance long-term stockholder value and attract, retain, motivate, and reward executive officers over extended periods for achieving important corporate objectives.
 Time-based vesting requirements promote retention of highly-valued executive officers.
 Annual equity awards that vest over four years and provide a variable "at risk" pay opportunity.
 Because the ultimate value of these equity awards is directly related to the market price of our Common Stock, and the awards are only earned over an extended period of time subject to vesting, they serve to focus management on the creation and maintenance of long-term stockholder value and also provide retentive value to key employees.

 Our executive officers also participate in the standard employee benefit plans available to all of our employees.
 In addition, our executive officers are eligible for modest post-employment (severance and change in control) payments and benefits under certain circumstances.
-Each of these compensation elements is discussed in detail below, including a description of the particular element and how it fits into our overall executive compensation and a discussion of the amounts of compensation paid to our executive officers, including our Named Executive Officers, in 2022 under each of these elements.
+Each of these compensation elements is discussed in detail below, including a description of the particular element and how it fits into our overall executive compensation and a discussion of the amounts of compensation paid to our executive officers, including our Named Executive Officers, in 2023 under each of these elements.